allivka/allivka/README.md

 2. I have some basic python understanding btw because I learned it once
 3. All my reusable C++ code I put into my ADUL library
 4. I am currently working on the project called AGE(Alivka's Graphics Engine) which is a purely featured game engine for doom/wolfeingstein3d style graphics
-5. I use linux as my main workspace
-6. I use OpenSuse Tumbleweed linux distribution
+5. I use OpenSuse Tumbleweed linux distribution